Bitlatte/log.nvim/README.md

 - `:LogShow` - Open the log comments window
 - `:LogScan` - Manually scan project for log comments
 - `:LogToggle` - Toggle the log window open/closed
-- `:LogExport` - Export logs to a parseable format for piping

 ### Keymaps (in log window)